 - Baking soda works to remove odors, especially if you’ve been working with onions, garlic, or other strong scented foods.

-- DON’T submerge your wooden cutting board in water, or let moisture stand on the board for any period of time.
+- DON’T submerge your wooden board in water, or let moisture stand on the board for any length of time.

-- DON’T use a steel brush on the cutting board.
+- DON’T use a steel brush on the board.

 - DON’T use edible food oil such as vegetable oil or olive oil.